realitycollective/com.realitycollective.service-framework-docs/docs/basics/04_advanced_services.md

 ## Building a Leaderboard Service with modules?

-Just to demo walking through creating a service that uses modules, we will build a "Very" basic leaderboard service, just to have separate lists in each module to track which player is in which leaderboard and some generic operations on the leaderboards.
+Just to demo walking through creating a service that uses modules, we will build a "Very" basic Leaderboard service, just to have separate lists in each module to track which player is in which Leaderboard and some generic operations on the Leaderboards.

 tbc